pancsta/asyncmachine-go/docs/manual.md

 - `BarState` - [final handler](#final-handlers)

 Self handlers provide a simple alternative to [`Multi` states](#multi-states), while fully maintaining [state clocks](#clock-and-context).

+#### Transition Sub-handler

+**State sub-handler** is a struct method which does not get called directly via the event loop, but also lacks locking, because of which, they can only be called by other handlers (either top level or sub-handlers).
+There is a [naming convention](#naming-convention) for these handlers, but no conventions for either parameters not return values.

+Example:

+- `hListProcesses(name string) ([]string, error)`
+- `hDoFoo() error`

+Sub-handlers are useful when combined with `EvalToGetter` from `pkg/helpers`, as well as for sharing code between handlers, without worrying about calling it from a non-handler code-path.

 ### Defining Handlers